edmamerto/simple-chef/README.md

 **In this project you will:**
  - Define a user and home directory
- - Generate an SSH key and place it in the appropriate path
+ - Generate an SSH key and place it into the appropriate path

  Check out >>> [user.rb](https://github.com/edmamerto/simple-chef/blob/master/recipe/user.rb)